italorafaeltavares/italorafaeltavares/README.md

 ## About Me

-I'm a DevOps Engineer with solid experience in infrastructure automation, CI/CD pipelines, container orchestration, observability, and cloud platforms.
+I'm a DevOps Engineer with experience in infrastructure automation, CI/CD pipelines, container orchestration, observability, and cloud platforms.
 I hold a postgraduate degree in DevOps Engineering and SRE, and I’m currently pursuing a second postgraduate degree in Software Engineering.
 I am passionate about scalable systems, automation, and modern DevOps practices that enhance both delivery and reliability.